Blood & Chocolate (film): Box office

 Blood & Chocolate opened on January 26, 2007 in 1,200 theaters.
 The film earned $2,074,300 during its opening weekend, ranking sixteenth at the domestic box office.
 By the end of its run, a little over two months later, the film had grossed $3,526,847 domestically and $2,784,270 overseas for a worldwide total of $6,311,117.

 Critical reception

-Blood & Chocolate was panned by critics.
-On review-aggregator website Rotten Tomatoes, the film has an 11% rating based on 74 reviews, with a weighted average of 3.6/10.
-The site's Critics Consensus reads: "Cheap CG effects and laughable dialogue make Blood and Chocolate worse than the usual werewolf flick".
-On Metacritic, it has a 33 out of 100 rating from 16 critics, indicating "generally unfavorable reviews."

 The New York Times critic Jeannette Catsoulis gave a negative review, saying the film is "uninvolving and cliché-ridden (even shape-shifters, it seems, deserve a falling-in-love montage), Blood & Chocolate is Romeo and Juliet with fewer manners and more exotic dentition.
 Cribbing shamelessly from Joel Schumacher's 1987 vampire classic, The Lost Boys, the director, Katja von Garnier, perches her pack on roofs and in rafters—an aerial lifestyle that works for bats but seems a bit of a stretch for wolves."